Enhancing Sequential Recommender with Large Language Models for Joint Video and Comment Recommendation: Experiment

-All in all, our proposed approach shows significant improvements compared to existing baselines on both video and comment recommendation tasks.
-This phenomenon indicates that joint modeling of videos and comments can simultaneously enhance user video and comment preference learning.
-Based on personalized preference alignment, we effectively integrate the powerful semantic understanding and knowledge reasoning capabilities of the supplemental LLM recommender into the SR model.
-Furthermore, these results also show that the two-stage training paradigm can coordinate well for improving overall recommendation.
+Overall, our LSVCR shows significant improvements over all baselines on both video and comment recommendation tasks.
+This phenomenon indicates that joint modeling of videos and comments can enhance user video and comment preference learning simultaneously.
+Through personalized preference alignment, we effectively integrate the powerful semantic understanding and knowledge reasoning capabilities of the LLM recommender into the SR model.
+Furthermore, these results also show that the two-stage training paradigm can coordinate well for improving recommendation.